TaylorDarneille/sei-tic-tac-toe/billy-moroney/plan.md

+##TO DO LIST
+make sure player can't continue to make choices after game over (disable all event listeners?)

+position and add functionality for 3 divs: player info, computer info, and game info

+once info divs are working, get rid of alert boxes

+add sound with html canvas?

+css animate winning tiles?

+add a timer to make the computer choice not appear immediately after player choice?

+are there any elite tic tac toe tactics i can give to the computer?

+make responsive so the page fits on the screen?

 # Peudo-Code Tic Tac Toe

 Next Week, you'll be building a [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) game from scratch.
 To prepare, the deliverable this week is to plan it out!
 You'll also get to practice writing [markdown](https://guides.github.com/features/mastering-markdown/).